R-Nika/blender-addon-vertexcolorsplitter/README.md

 --------
 This Blender addon is designed to help with the process of separating meshes by their vertex color, which is particularly useful for **Stormworks modding**.
-The addon automatically splits a mesh into multiple objects based on their vertex colors and offers options for additional optimization.
+The addon automatically splits a mesh into multiple objects based on their vertex colors and has options for additional optimization.

 ## Features
 --------